 I woke up singing this morning.
 I wish I could remember the dream, just in case anyone was applauding....

-Vocal Chords is the weekly a cappella and vocal music show from 90.3 KRNU at the University of Nebraska-Lincoln, heard live on Friday mornings at 8 a.m., central time (GMT -06:00) with a replay in the same time slot the following Sunday morning.
-Both the Friday and Sunday shows stream in real time on the station’s web site http://krnu.unl.edu or via the 90.3 KRNU stream in the college/university radio category on iTunes.
+Vocal Chords is the weekly a cappella and vocal music show from 90.3 KRNU and the College of Journalism & Mass Communications at the University of Nebraska-Lincoln.
+The show is available twice each weekend.
+A live webcast is available on Friday mornings at 8 a.m. central time (GMT -06:00) on the station’s web site at http://krnu.unl.edu.
+Click the “Studio 201” link for the Friday morning live feed.

 I came across this article today and wanted to share it with you, the A Cappella-loving community.
 Rather than have you slog through the entire article (which I do recommend if you want to make sure I'm not misrepresenting the context), here is the paragraph I found most interesting (emphasis mine):